lanre347/union/README.md

 - RPC endpoint rate limits apply
 - API timeouts after 15 seconds

-## ⚠️ Disclaimer
-This tool automates blockchain transactions.
-Use at your own risk and always verify transactions before approval.

-## 🛣️ Roadmap

-- [ ] Add support for additional testnets
-- [ ] Implement transaction status notifications
-- [ ] Create a web dashboard for monitoring
-- [ ] Add transaction analytics and reporting

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.